python/core-sprint/docs/community_qa.rst

 Python community Q&A session
 ============================

-We will be collecting questions via slido.
+We will be collecting questions via `slido`_.
 We will then assign a question to a core dev before the Q&A start, so the core dev can come prepared with answer.

 The community Q&A session will be recorded and published to The PSF's YouTube channel.

-Schedule: TBD
+Schedule: Tuesday, Oct 20, 2020, 3 PM Central time.

+Python community can ask a question to core devs via `slido`_.
+This will be open between **September 24 - September 30**.

 .. seealso::